Fornication/Arkays-Commandment/Changlog.md

 - Resolved some issues that new additions caused.
 - Updated a few mods and resolved any new conflicts.
 - Regenerated AllGUD.
-- Regenerated DynDOLOD and TexGEN.
+- Regenerated DynDOLOD and TexGEN (way too many times)
+- Renamed Seperators and moved mods around to better fit areas.
+- Worked through load order making sure it made sense/was logical.